paul-grozav/gtp_library/windows/azure_cbl_mariner.md

 plug/unplug ethernet cables), or when you plug/unplug external monitors.
 There are numerous issues open on this, this being one of them: https://github.com/microsoft/wslg/issues/1098 , but apparently Microsoft has not prioritized the fix for this in the past ~5 years or so.
+A simple fix like reconnecting from msrdc if the connection is dropped, would help a lot.